doppiomacchiatto/sfdc-product-loader/README.md

 # Product Loader Project #
 This project loads products into the Salesforce product2 object.
 Next, it associates the products to the standard price book.
-The Products_Sample.csv file contains sample products that we need to load.
+The Products_Sample.csv file contains sample products that we want to load.

-Finally, we will create a custom price-book with the products that were created earlier.
+Finally, we will create a custom price-book and add the products that we created earlier.

 ## Application Files ##
 - controller.py: controls the flow.
 Checks if a pricebook exists or it can create a price book.
 Look at the parameters